dragonchain/dragonchain/docs/smart-contracts.md

 It is an exercise left up to the reader to handle key-rotations.
 Since smart contracts are versioned one could simply update the smart contract with the most up-to-date key.
-A more advanced implementation could store trusted public keys as a custom transactions type to be queried later as needed.
+A more advanced implementation could store trusted public keys as a custom transaction type to be queried later as needed.

 Summary
 ===